 I work at Bristol University, in their Earth Sciences department.

-Doing science is often like being a detective – we have the evidence left behind by previous events, and we have to piece together all the different bits of evidence to work out what happened.
+Favourite thing to do in my job Doing science is often like being a detective – we have the evidence left behind by previous events, and we have to piece together all the different bits of evidence to work out what happened.
 Doing this detective work to learn more about our planet is always fascinating, challenging and exciting, and I wouldn’t change it for any other job.

 I study earthquakes and volcanoes – why do they happen, can we predict when they’ll occur, what can they tell us about how the earth works?